top of page

 Read John 14:15-24 If you love me, you will keep my commandments, and I will send you the Spirit of truth

 In verse 15, Jesus says that if we love him, we will keep his commandments.
-What is the connection between love and obedience?
+What does it mean to keep his commandments?

 The fact that we are not perfect doesn’t mean we shouldn’t try.
 What is Jesus asking us to do here?
+What can we do to get better at responding to what Jesus says here?

 Jesus refers to the Holy Spirit as “another” advocate because Jesus is the first advocate, as John indicates in 1 John 2:1.

-In verse 16 Jesus says the Holy Spirit will “be with you always.”
+In verse 16 Jesus says the Holy Spirit will be with you always.
 What does that mean to you?

 In Greek, nouns can be masculine, feminine, or neuter.
 The Greek word for “spirit” is neuter, so John uses the neuter pronoun “it” when referring to the Spirit in verse 17.
+We often use the pronoun “he” because the Holy Spirit is the Spirit of Jesus (Acts 16:7; Phil.
+1:19; Gal.
+4:6) and because using a personal pronoun underscores that the Holy Spirit is a Person, not a thing.

 In verse 20, Jesus indicates that after his death and resurrection, the disciples will come to understand not only that Jesus is in the Father but also that the disciples are in Jesus.
 In other words, we share a taste of the relationship between Jesus and the Father as we live in Jesus and he lives in us.
 How is our communion with Jesus a limited but real reflection of the communion among the Persons of the Trinity?